 The Fund may include cash when paying the redemption price for Creation Units in addition to, or in place of, the delivery of a basket of securities.
 The Fund may be required to sell portfolio securities in order to obtain the cash needed to distribute redemption proceeds.
 This may cause the Fund to recognize investment income and/or capital gains or losses that it might not have recognized if it had completely satisfied the redemption in-kind.
 As a result, the Fund may be less tax efficient if it includes such a cash payment than if the in-kind redemption process was used.

 Authorized participants exchanging securities or non-U.S. currency for Creation Units should consult their own tax advisors with respect to the tax treatment of any creation or redemption transaction.
 If you purchase or redeem Creation Units, you will be sent a confirmation statement showing how many Fund shares you purchased or redeemed and at what price.

 The foregoing discussion summarizes some of the consequences under current federal tax law of an investment in the Fund.
 It is not a substitute for personal tax advice.
 Consult your personal tax advisor about the potential tax consequences to you of an investment in the Fund under all tax laws applicable to you.

 More information about taxes is in the SAI.

-The financial highlights table is intended to help you understand the Fund’s financial performance for the past five years.
+The financial highlights table is intended to help you understand the Fund’s financial performance since the Fund commenced operations.
 Certain information reflects financial results for a single Fund share.
-The total returns in the table represent the rate that an investor would have earned or lost, on an investment in the Fund (assuming reinvestment of all dividends and distributions).
+The total returns in the table represent the rate that an investor would have earned or lost on an investment in the Fund (assuming reinvestment of all dividends and distributions).
 This information has been derived from the financial statements audited by Tait, Weller & Baker LLP, an independent registered public accounting firm, whose report, along with the Fund’s financial statements, are included in the Fund’s Annual Report, which is available upon request.

 ADVISORSHARES TRUST — Financial Highlights